OpenACC/openacc-best-practices-guide/06-Loops.markdown

 parallelism that must be mapped to the device.
 In these cases, the `routine` directive may have a `gang`, `worker`, or `vector` clause instead of `seq` to inform the compiler that the routine will contain the specified level of parallelism.
-When the compiler then encounters the call site of the affected routine, it will then know how it can parallelize the code to use the routine.
+This can be thought of as _reserving_ a particular level of parallelism for the loops in that routine.
+This is so that when the compiler then encounters the call site of the affected routine, it will then know how it can parallelize the code to use the routine.
+It's important to note that if an `acc routine` calls another routine, that routine must also have an `acc routine` directive.
+At this time the OpenACC specification does not allow for specifying multiple possible levels of parallelism on a single routine.

 Case Study - Optimize Loops
 ---------------------------